uga-ssrl/SSRLCV/README.md

 ## Running
 ### Full Pipeline

 There is no full pipeline main setup so far.
 There are separate pipelines compiled in the `/bin` directory.
 To learn about the popeline, you can find information on SIFT can be learned here: [Anatomy of SIFT](http://gitlab.smallsat.uga.edu/Caleb/anatomy-of-sift/blob/master/Anatomy%20of%20SIFT.pdf), this sn't Lowe's original thing but it explains it pretty well.
 You should also see the latex doc that has been made, [located here](https://gitlab.smallsat.uga.edu/payload_software/Tegra-SFM/blob/master/doc/paper/main.pdf) - this is known as the [Algorithm Theoretical Basis Document](https://gitlab.smallsat.uga.edu/payload_software/Tegra-SFM/blob/master/doc/paper/main.pdf).

 ## Source

 Source files for the nominal program are located in the `src` folder.
 Some additional programs are located in the `util` folder.
 Dependinces for the source file are list here, but dependencies for the util files may vary.

 ## File Formats

-### Binary Cameras

-### Binary Matches

-### ASCII Matches
-Feature matches, for sift, are stored in a `.txt` file.
-The first line of the file is the number of matches.

-> matches (int)

-The file type is basically a `.csv` of the following format:

-> image 1 (string),image 2 (string),image 1 x value (float),image 1 y value (float),image 2 x value (float),image 2 y value (float),r (0-255),g (0-255),b (0-255)

-### ASCII Cameras
+### ASCII Camera Params - .csv ASCII encoded file
-Camera location and pointing data is stored in a in a `.txt` file.
-The file includes a location in `(x,y,z)` as well as a unit vector `(u_x,u_y,u_z)` to represent the orientation of the camera.
-The file type is basically a `.csv` of the following format:

-> image number (int), camera x (float), camera y (float), camera z (float), camera unit x (float), camera unit y (float), camera unit z (float)

-### PLY File
+The ASCII encoded files that contain camera parameters should be included in the same directory as the images you wish to run a reconstruction on.
+It is required that the file be named `params.txt`.
+The file consists of the `Image.camera` struct parameters

+### Binary Camara Params - bcp file type

 # TODO
 * ensure that thrust functions are using GPU